 Mingle around the Ha’penny flea market

-If you’re in the city on a Saturday, head to the Ha’penny bridge and check out the flea market there.
+If you’re in the city on a Saturday, Ha’penny bridge is one of THE places to visit in Dublin.
+You simply must check out the flea market there.
 You’ll get a great vibe from all those people there and you’re not obligated to buy anything, so this is a great spot for people-watching.
 But if you have a few euros to spare, browse the market a bit and you will find great deals on all sorts of interesting stuff – from books and jewellery to clothes and records.

 Things to do in Dublin at night

 So, your one day in Dublin is over and now you have the whole night ahead of you.
 Where to go and what are the best things to do around here?
 There are plenty of great choices to unwind and relax – here are some of the most popular of them.